Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 * an Operations Team responsible for all Infrastructure (=all Hosts)
 * a Business Team responsible for all applications

-Lets create Management Zones that will give each team access to the data they are supposed to see!
+Let's create Management Zones that will give each team access to the data they are supposed to see!

 **Step 1: Create Management Zone for Frontend & Backend**
 1. Go to Settings -> Preferences -> Management Zones